 Q: What about your artwork?

-Gina: Until last year, it had just been for family and friends.
-I'm now doing more commercial abstract work as and when I have the time.
+Gina: Until some years back it had just been for family and friends.
+I have since done more commercial abstract work as well as some commissions when I have the time.

 Q: Ok, so random question, but if you could be any other nationality what would it be?

 Gina: French undoubtedly.
 My family originate from France and we spent all of our holidays there as children so it is like a second home to me.
-Jersey is only 14 miles from the french coast, I studied French and Spanish at University in Scotland and I used to live in Paris as an English Assistant during my year out.
-I adore french architecture, style, cuisine and love the countryside as much as their stunning cities.
+Jersey is only 14 miles from the French coast, I studied French and Spanish at University in Scotland and I used to live in Paris as an English Assistant.
+I adore French architecture, style, cuisine and love the countryside as much as their stunning cities.

 Q: Any final thoughts?

 Gina: I believe a house should tell the story of the lives of those who live there.
 That is what makes it a home: It isn’t just about structure, but shared experiences such as pictures and art, cultural influences, practicalities and, of course, comfort too.
 I aim to create beautiful homes and spaces which inspire my clients to feel their best amidst their own treasured possessions.